Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Also known as greyhound collar, a martingale collar is a type of dog collar with some added benefits.
 This collar is not very popular compared to your regular buckle collar or a choke collar.
 However, many dogs owners find this collar very beneficial for certain types of dogs.

 At first glance, the collar looks almost like a normal buckle collar, but a closer look reveals that it has two distinctive loops.
 One large loop is the actual collar, the part that encircles the dog's head and is slipped onto the dog's neck.
 This loop is usually made of tough fabric.
-The other loop is most commonly made of chain (but can also be made of fabric) and is where you will find the ring to clip the leash to.
+The other loop is most commonly made of chain (but can also be made of fabric), and this is where you will find the ring to clip the leash to.
 This is the most important part of this collar, as it is what makes it distinct from others on the market

 Doesn't slip off